EP 198 | Social Media Is Digital Word of Mouth for Interior Designers with Virginie Martocq

 Listen Now

-• magazines no longer have the authority they once held
+• How magazines have lost some of the authority they once held

 Design Intervention